sonic-net/SONiC/doc/vrrp/VRRP_Adaptation_HLD.md

     - This command adds/ removes a VRRP instance on an interface.
     - interface_name:name of interface (Ethernet/Vlan/PortChannel/sub-interface).
     - vrrp_id:VRRP instance identifier.
-- config interface vrrp backup_forward <interface_name> <vrrp_id> enabled|disabled
-    - This command configures  enables/disables the VRRP instance to forward service traffic even if the VRRP instance in the backup state
-    - interface_name:name of interface (Ethernet/Vlan/PortChannel/sub-interface).
-    - vrrp_id:VRRP instance identifier.
-    - backup_forward: VRRP instance forwarding traffic in the backup state，can be enabled or disabeld. default is disabled.
 - config interface vrrp vip add/remove <interface_name> <vrrp_id> <virtual_ip_address>
     - This command adds a virtual IP address for a VRRP instance on an interface.
     - interface_name:name of interface (Ethernet/Vlan/PortChannel/sub-interface).